Cluster extensions

 config-agent

 checks for new or updated extension instances on top of Azure Arc-enabled Kubernetes cluster.
-The agents require connectivity for the desired state of the extension to be pulled down to the cluster.
-If agents are unable to connect to Azure, propagation of the desired state to the cluster is delayed.
+The agents require connectivity for the desired state of the extension to be pulled to the cluster.
+If agents can't connect to Azure, propagation of the desired state to the cluster is delayed.

 Protected configuration settings for an extension instance are stored for up to 48 hours in the Azure Arc-enabled Kubernetes services.
-As a result, if the cluster remains disconnected during the 48 hours after the extension resource was created on Azure, the extension changes from a Pending
+As a result, if the cluster remains disconnected during the 48 hours after the extension resource is created in Azure, the extension changes from a Pending

 state.
-To prevent this, we recommend bringing clusters online regularly.
+To prevent this, we recommend that you bring clusters online regularly.

 Important